dptech-corp/Uni-Fold/README.md

     /path/to/model_parameters.pt      # model parameters
 ```

 For monomer prediction, each fasta file shall contain only one sequence; for multimer prediction, the input fasta file shall contain all sequences of the target complex including **duplicated homologous sequences**.
+That is, chains with identical sequences shall be duplicated to their number in the complex.

 ### Prediction results